dart-lang/pub-dev/doc/development.md

 packages:
   - name: retry
   - name: http
+publishers:
+  - # Only `example.com`` and `verified.com`` will verify.
+    # See app/lib/fake/backend/fake_domain_verifier.dart
+    name: example.com
+    members:
+      - email: your-email@example.com
+        role: admin
 ```

 ### Process and create data file

 Using the test-profile above, the following process will:
+- create the publishers and users.
-- fetch the latest versions and the archive file from pub.dev
+- fetch the latest versions and the archive file from pub.dev.
 - publish the archive locally under the name of the user or
-  the publisher in the test-profile description
+  the publisher in the test-profile description.
 - analyze the packages and runs dartdoc on them
 - stores the results and all the entities in a local file.